-As a Fluting Machine, than the Grank Machine would he at
+Cheaper At \$20.00 As a Fluting Machine, than the Crank Machine would

-LIX DOLLARS.
+IX DOLLARS.

 Goods Fluted on this principle remain done up longer than when Fluted either by Crank or Press motion.
-In grinding Fluting through those Crank Machines the fabric is always liable to be cut and destroyed, and the rollers must cut through if the material is not gethered sufficiently full to reach the bottom of the corrugations, whereas in Fluting with our Iron if the fabric is not gathered sufficiently full to reach the bottom of the corrugations, the Iron can be passed over lightly, and will form the flates without the slightest injury to the linen, and in the most satisfactory manner.
-It will do all work that a
+In grinding Fluting through those Crank Machines the fabcic is always liable to be cut and destroyed, and the rollers must, cut through if the material is not gathered sufficiently full to reach the bottom of the corrugations, whereas in Fluting with our Iron if the fabric is not gathered sufficiently full to reach the bottom of the corrugations, the Iron can be passed over lightly, and will form the flutes without the slightest injury to the linen, and lu the most satisfactory manner.
+It will do all